+Tip: just plug the module in will do.

 2.5 RGB LED

 RGB LED (Figure 6) is a type of LED that can display multiple colors.
 It typically consists of three independent LEDs that emit red, green, and blue light.
 By adjusting the brightness of these three colors, various colors can be mixed.